Copyright © Ministry of Health Singapore. All Rights Reserved.

 If your activity lasts longer than an hour, you need to refuel mid-way.
 Endurance athletes need to pay attention to staying hydrated and getting a constant source of energy.
 Useful products include sports drinks and energy bars.
 Serious athletes need to plan and prepare for food or fuel stops to ensure that they can perform effectively.

 Replacing fluid loss is crucial after strenuous physical activity.
-You should also refuel your muscles with carbs.
+You should also refuel your muscles with carbs and protein.
 For muscle glycogen recovery, the sooner you eat, the better.
 Recovering physically and mentally from your activity will help to build your endurance for the next event.

 Related: Plan Your Meals with My Healthy Plate